-- I will strive to live and lead the 26 principles of A Disciplined Life®. - I am a peacemaker.
+• I will strive to live and lead the 26 principles of A Disciplined Life®.

+- I am a peacemaker.
 I commit to solving conflicts peacefully. - I will be a life-long learner and constantly seek ways to improve myself and others. - I will actively participate in Perspectives activities and learning opportunities, including Field Studies, College Tours, After School Programs (at least two yearly), and Summer Programs. - I will accept only quality classwork and homework from myself, and I will challenge my peers and myself intellectually.
-I will ask and answer questions in class. - I will be prepared and punctual each day to school and classes. - I will take responsibility for my learning, asking for help on homework when I am confused and seeking tutoring when I need additional academic support. - I will build healthy and positive relationships with my peers and teachers. - I will greet members of our Perspectives community and guests warmly and respectfully and welcome them to our community. - I will take responsibility for all of my actions and not make excuses for my behavior and the choices I have made.
-I will accept and learn from the appropriate consequences, as defined by the PCS Discipline Code, if I choose to not live A Disciplined Life®.
+I will ask and answer questions in class. - I will be prepared and punctual each day to school and classes. - I will take responsibility for my learning, asking for help on homework when I am confused and seeking tutoring when I need additional academic support. - I will build healthy and positive relationships with my peers and teachers. - I will greet members of our Perspectives community and guests warmly and respectfully and welcome them to our community. - I will take responsibility for all of my.
+I will live by the guidelines set forth in this handbook and our Character Support Code.